b-insh/15-puzzle/README.md

 ### Future Features

+1. Have a nice modal pop up when the puzzle is solved rather than an alert.

-1. Inclusion of drop down menu that allows user to choose what size game they would like to play.
+2. Inclusion of drop down menu that allows user to choose what size game they would like to play.

-2. Allow users to choose different themes or images for the cells.
+3. Allow users to choose different themes or images for the cells.
 When solved the cells would display a full image or pattern.

-3. Only allow solvable arrangements to be displayed.
+4. Only allow solvable arrangements to be displayed.